Spread of Islam: Indian subcontinent

-Muslim missionaries played a key role in the spread of Islam in India with some missionaries even assuming roles as merchants or traders.
-For example, in the 9th century, the Ismailis sent missionaries across Asia in all directions under various guises, often as traders, Sufis and merchants.
+Muslim missionaries played a key role in the spread of Islam in India, with some missionaries even assuming roles as merchants or traders.
+For example, in the 9th century, the Ismailis sent missionaries across Asia in all directions under various guises, often as traders, Sufis, and merchants.
 Ismailis were instructed to speak to potential converts in their own language.
-Some Ismaili missionaries traveled to India and employed effort to make their religion acceptable to the Hindus.
-For instance, they represented Ali as the tenth avatar of Vishnu and wrote hymns as well as a mahdi purana in their effort to win converts.
+Some Ismaili missionaries traveled to India and worked to make their religion acceptable to Hindus.
+For instance, they represented Ali as the tenth avatar of Vishnu and wrote hymns and a mahdi purana in their effort to win converts.
 At other times, converts were won in conjunction with the propagation efforts of rulers.
-According to Ibn Batuta, the Khaljis encouraged conversion to Islam by making it a custom to have the convert presented to the Sultan who would place a robe on the convert and award him with bracelets of gold.
-During Delhi Sultanate's Ikhtiyar Uddin Bakhtiyar Khilji's control of the Bengal, Muslim missionaries in India achieved their greatest success, in terms of number of converts to Islam.
+According to Ibn Batuta, the Khalji dynasty encouraged conversion to Islam by making it customary to present converts to the Sultan, who would place a robe on them and award them gold bracelets.
+During the Delhi Sultanate ruler Ikhtiyar Uddin Muhammad bin Bakhtiyar Khilji's control of Bengal, Muslim missionaries in India achieved their greatest success in terms of the number of converts to Islam.

 The Mughal Empire, founded by Babur, a direct descendant of Timur and Genghis Khan, was able to conquer almost the entirety of South Asia.
-Although religious tolerance was seen during the rule of emperor Akbar's, the reign under emperor Aurangzeb witnessed the full establishment of Islamic sharia and the re-introduction of Jizya (a special tax imposed upon non-Muslims) through the compilation of the Fatawa-e-Alamgiri.
-The Mughals, already suffering a gradual decline in the early 18th century, was invaded by the Afsharid ruler Nader Shah.
-The Mughal decline provided opportunities for the Maratha Empire, Sikh Empire, Mysore Kingdom, Nawabs of Bengal and Murshidabad and Nizams of Hyderabad to exercise control over large regions of the Indian subcontinent.
+Although religious tolerance was seen during the rule of emperor Akbar's, the reign under emperor Aurangzeb witnessed the full establishment of Islamic sharia and the re-introduction of the jizya (a special tax imposed upon non-Muslims) through the compilation of the Fatawa-e-Alamgiri.
+The Mughals, already suffering a gradual decline in the early 18th century, were invaded by the Afsharid dynasty ruler Nader Shah.
+The Mughal decline provided opportunities for the Maratha Empire, Sikh Empire, Mysore Kingdom, Nawabs of Bengal and Murshidabad, and Nizams of Hyderabad to exercise control over large regions of the Indian subcontinent.
 Eventually, after numerous wars sapped its strength, the Mughal Empire was broken into smaller powers like Shia Nawab of Bengal, the Nawab of Awadh, the Nizam of Hyderabad, and the Kingdom of Mysore, which became the major Asian economic and military power on the Indian subcontinent.